 Rosenbaum & Rosenbaum, P.C. | March 21, 2022 | Personal Injury

-Suing for emotional distress is possible in most US states, including New York.
-Two types of infliction of emotional distress claims are possible:
+Can you sue for emotional distress?
+Suing for infliction of emotional distress is possible in most US states, including New York.
+Two types of claims are possible:

 - Intentional infliction of emotional distress; and